The Best Houseplants for Apartments and How to Grow Them Successfully

-Don’t be taken aback when reading the word “tree.”
-Although the rubber tree can reach a height of 8 ft., you can easily make it more manageable by pruning it down.
-The rubber plant gets its name from the sticky sap it oozes when injured.
-Its large green and shiny leaves create a pop of color in any room.
+Don’t let the word “tree” intimidate you.
+Although the rubber tree can reach a height of eight feet, you can easily keep it more manageable and apartment-sized by trimming it to the size you want.
+Prune the plant as desired, or let it grow into a lovely indoor tree.
+Either way, this plant adds lots of character to a home and is easy to care for.
+Also called a rubber plant, ficus or fig tree, the rubber plant gets its name from the sticky sap it oozes when injured.
+Its large, shiny green leaves create a pop of color in any room.

 9. Peace Lily

 The peace lily is one of the easiest plants to grow inside your home.
 Also known as the “closet plant,” the peace lily stays true to its name.
-With its white blooms and dark, contrasting leaves, the lily gives off a sense of relaxation and even reduces the number of toxins found in the air.
-While many people believe the white blooms are the flowers, they are actually specialized leaf bracts that enclose the actual flower.
-Because the peace lily grows broad leaves, dust can easily pile up.
-Dust the leaves with a damp cloth or run water over them.
+With its white blooms and dark, contrasting leaves, the lily gives off a sense of relaxation and even reduces airborne toxins.
+While many people believe the white blooms are flowers, they are specialized leaf bracts that enclose the flower.
+Because the peace lily grows broad leaves, dust can quickly pile up.
+Dust the leaves with a damp cloth or run water over them to clean.